oneup03/VRto3D/README.md

 - Install SteamVR
 - Download the latest release and copy the `vrto3d` folder to your `Steam\steamapps\common\SteamVR\drivers` folder.
 - Run SteamVR
-- Run a Room Setup.
-Choose `Standing Only` and on the Locate the Floor step, set your height in centimeters, nominally `170`
 - Try launching a VR game